The Jewel in the Crown (novel): Plot introduction

 Much of the novel is written in the form of interviews and reports of conversations and research from the point of view of a narrator.
 Other portions are in the form of letters from one character to another or entries in their diaries.
 Still others take the form of reports from an omniscient observer.

 Setting

 The story is set in 1942 in Mayapore, a fictional city in an unnamed province of British India.
 The province, which is located in northern India, shares characteristics with Punjab and the United Provinces.
-The names of places and people suggest a connection to Bengal; however, the physical characteristics place the setting in north-central India, rather than in northeast India.
+The names of places and people suggest a connection to Bengal, for example Mayapore is similar to Mayapur in West Bengal; however, the physical characteristics place the setting in north-central India, rather than in northeast India.
 The province has an agricultural plain and, in the north, a mountainous region.
 Dibrapur is a smaller town about 75 miles away.

 Mayapore, although not the capital of the province, is a relatively large city, with a significant British presence in the cantonment area, where native Indians are not permitted to live.
 Across the rail lines lies the “black town,” where the native population resides.
 There is also a Eurasian Quarter, the residence of the mixed-race (Anglo-Indian) population of the city.